A real-time inventory management system ensures instant data collection, processing, and sharing capabilities.

 - improve system scalability

 Edge computing helps enable real-time inventory management in large-scale enterprises that need to process large amounts of data without delay.
+It also supports demand forecasting by analyzing inventory trends closer to the source.

 5. Cloud servers